yahoo/blink-diff/README.md

 Blink-Diff was initially created to compare screenshots.
 These images are generally low-frequency, meaning larger areas with the same color and less gradients than in photos.
 The pixel-by-pixel comparison was chosen as it will trigger for differences that a human might not be able to see.
 We believe that a bug is still a bug even if a human won't see it - a regression might have happened that wasn't intended.
 A perceptual comparison would not trigger small differences, possibly missing problems that could get worse down the road.
 Pixel-by-pixel comparisons have the reputation of triggering too often, adding manual labor, checking images by hand.
 Blink-Diff was created to keep this in mind and was optimized to reduce false-positives by taking sub-pixeling and anti-aliasing into account.
 Additional features like thresholds and the pythagorean distance calculation in the four dimensional color-space makes sure that this won't happen too often.
 Additionally, filters can be applied to the images, for example to compare luminosity of pixels and not the saturation thereof.
-In the future, we want to add support for perceptual comparison that can be used to compare photos and high-frequency images; this will be available through a flag, and one can toggle between these two modes.
-However, currently, we are still optimizing Blink-Diff for pixel-by-pixel comparisons, and perceptual comparison will therefore be not available in the near future.
+Blink-Diff also supports partially the perceptual comparison that can be turned on when supplying ```perceptual=true```.
+Then, the colors will be compared in accordance with the human perception and not according to the physical world.
+High-frequency filters, however, are not yet supported.

 ##Project Naming
 The name comes from the Blink comparator that was used in Astronomy to recognize differences in multiple photos, taking a picture of the same area in the sky over consecutive days, months, or years.
 Most notably, it was used to discover Pluto.